FreePBX/digium_phones/README.md

   * General status page now shows version of the DPMA module installed in Asterisk
   * Corrected setting of Locale and voicemail require pin
   * Added Call Waiting disable and font size (thanks MattBrown52!)
+  * Fixed Device ID to track with extension number

 ## Support files